-- 4. To specify how to connect to Fortify ScanCentral SAST, do one of the following: - Select Use Controller URL, and then in the Controller URL box, type the URL for the ScanCentral Controller.
+- 4. (Optional) Select Include Test Files in Scan to include the test source set (Gradle) or a test scope (Maven) with the scan. - 5.
+To specify how to connect to Fortify ScanCentral SAST, do one of the following: - Select Use Controller URL, and then in the Controller URL box, type the URL for the ScanCentral Controller.